yaboygmoney/HackTheBoxWriteups/about.md

 Outside of HackTheBox, I'm a husband, dad, soccer coach, and a nearly finished college student.

 I hope you enjoy the writeups.
-If they're trash, I'm purposefully left off a comments section for that reason.
+If they're trash, I've purposefully left off a comments section for that reason.

 Keep trying.